misiektoja/instagram_monitor/docs/setup-and-first-run.md

 Every answer setup cannot use offers a way out, so one value you cannot produce right now does not cost you the answers already given.
 A blank answer asks whether to continue without it and names what stops working, and a rejected one offers to enter it again.
 Declining switches the part that needed it off, so half a mail server, a webhook with no destination or a login with no password is never written.
 A rebuilt file starts from the settings already in place with your answers applied over them.
 A section you decline is cleared rather than carried over, so declining email leaves no mail server behind.
 Email setup signs in to the mail server before saving, so a wrong password or an unreachable host is caught during setup instead of at the first alert.
 No email is sent.
 A refused sign-in offers the mail server questions again, and if the server was only unreachable the answers are kept so `--doctor` can check them later.

+The configuration and dotenv destinations are checked before the first question, so an unwritable path or a directory given by mistake is reported straight away rather than after you have answered everything.

 For a local install, the wizard can check the setup and start monitoring immediately.
 In a container, it prints the next Docker or Docker Compose commands to run.

 Use the tab that matches how you installed the tool.
 Copy and run only the commands in that tab.